 Background: The Police Department needs a Surge Facility as a temporary base to accommodate essential operations while the Ingleside District Police Station Replacement Project is under construction.
 The options for such a facility were either the allowed use of an appropriate City-owned building or the construction of a modular facility at an appropriate City parcel.
-The building option emerged as the most practicable approach and will require tenant improvements to accommodate the essential police operations at the City-owned facility under SFPD jurisdiction, located at 1828 Egbert Avenue.
-One of the key objectives of this project is to maximize the opportunity to repurpose the installation for permanent future use by the SFPD client department for their Property Control Division.
+The building option emerged as the most practical approach and will require tenant improvements to accommodate the essential police operations at the City-owned facility under SFPD jurisdiction, located at 1828 Egbert Avenue.
+One of the key objectives of this project is to maximize the opportunity to repurpose the installation of the temporary Surge space for a permanent future use by the SFPD client department for their Property Control Division.